JeremieMelo/jeremiemelo.github.io/_pages/about.md

 News
 ======
+* 07/2020: Our recent work, _Multi-Electrostatics Based Robust VLSI Placement with Region Constraints_, is accepted by ICCAD 2020.
+Cheers!

 * 07/2020: One co-authored paper, _An Efficient Training Framework for Reversible Neural Architectures_, is accepted by ECCV 2020.
 Cheers!